Research Institute Brainclinics:

 iSPOT study of ADHD and Depression

 Currently Research Institute Brainclinics is one of the international groups involved in the iSPOT studies, which stands for International Study to Predict Optimised Treatment Response in ADHD (iSPOT-A) and Depression (iSPOT-D).
-This is the largest ever trial into the potential of Personalized Medicine in more than 2000 depressed patients (who will be prescribed an antidepressant), and more than 500 children with ADHD prescribed with methylphenidate (eg Ritalin).
+This is the largest trial worldwide into the potential of Personalized Medicine also called Precision Medicine in more than 2000 depressed patients (who will be prescribed an antidepressant), and more than 500 children with ADHD prescribed with methylphenidate (eg Ritalin).

 For the iSPOT-A study we are still seeking healthy children (boys) between 6-17 years of age (healthy children do not need to use medication).
 For more information see the section iSPOT.